-“Judy Hung is one of the very few musicians I know who can play both parts of the Franck violin sonata.” – Michael Gurt, Gold medalist of Gina Bachauer International Piano Competition in 1982 & Professor at LSU
+“Judy Hung is one of the very few musicians I know who can play both parts of the Franck violin sonata.” – Michael Gurt

-Canadian and Taiwanese pianist and violinist Judy Hung has appeared as soloist with the Chautauqua Music Festival Orchestra, San Francisco Conservatory Baroque Ensemble, National Sun Yat-sen University Orchestra, Syracuse University Symphony Orchestra, McGill Baroque Orchestra, and Lakeshore Chamber Orchestra.
+Judy Hung has appeared as soloist with the Chautauqua Music Festival Orchestra, San Francisco Conservatory Baroque Ensemble, National Sun Yat-sen University Orchestra, McGill Baroque Orchestra, Da Dao Chen Orchestra, and Lakeshore Chamber Orchestra.
 She is the winner of the Taiwan Violin Competition, Kaohsiung Violin Competition, Syracuse University Piano Concerto Competition, and Sewanee International Music Festival Chamber Music Competition.

-She has performed as a modern and historical violinist and violist with Studio de musique ancienne de Montréal, Montreal Chamber Orchestra, Ensemble Caprice, Les Idées Heureuses, Binghamton Philharmonic Orchestra, Utica Symphony Orchestra, Baton Rouge Symphony Orchestra, Acadiana Symphony Orchestra, Rapides Symphony Orchestra, and Kaohsiung City Symphony Orchestra.
-She has worked as a principal pianist with Acadiana Symphony Orchestra, Binghamton Philharmonic Orchestra, and LSU Wind Ensemble.
+An experienced orchestral musician, she has performed as a modern and historical violinist and violist with Studio de musique ancienne de Montréal, Montreal Chamber Orchestra, Ensemble Caprice, Les Idées Heureuses, Binghamton Philharmonic Orchestra, Utica Symphony Orchestra, Baton Rouge Symphony Orchestra, Acadiana Symphony Orchestra, Rapides Symphony Orchestra, and Kaohsiung City Symphony Orchestra.
+She has worked as a principal pianist with the Acadiana Symphony Orchestra and Louisiana State University Wind Ensemble.

 She has performed new music for the National Association of Composers, USA (NACUSA), Society for New Music, LSU Contemporary Music Festival, and Syracuse University Composer in Residence Series, and she has worked with composers including Steven Stucky, John Harbison, Liduino Pitombeira, Michael Daugherty, and Herbert Owen Reed.
 In the meantime, she continues to perform historical instruments including Baroque violin and viola, clavichord, harpsichord, fortepiano and organ.
 In the summers, she has performed at the Moscow Summer Music Festival, Heber Spring Chamber Music Festival, Round-Top Music Festival, Chautauqua Music Festival, Hot Springs Music Festival, Oberlin Baroque Performance Institute, and Early Music Vancouver.